 The qualitative component of SSPs consists of narratives (also referred to as storylines) that describe the relationships among different trends and socioeconomic developments assumed in a scenario.
 The quantitative elements provide data accompanying the scenarios on national population, educational attainment, urbanization and gross domestic product (GDP) per capita.
 The SSPs are used as inputs to various integrated assessment models to produce scenarios of future land use and emissions consistent with the socioeconomic development pathways.
 Outcomes for these scenarios, as well as the SSP quantitative elements, are available in the SSP Database hosted by IIASA.

-The data collection archived and disseminated here includes data sets developed by researchers based on SSP qualitative narratives and/or quantitative elements that have been submitted to SEDAC for posting.
+The data collection archived and disseminated here includes data sets developed by researchers based on SSP qualitative narratives and/or quantitative elements that have been submitted to SEDAC for dissemination.
 These data sets may be useful to the broader research community.
 Researchers are encouraged to submit their SSP relevant data sets for archiving and dissemination at the SEDAC data submission page.

 - Global One-Eighth Degree Population Base Year and Projection Grids Based on the SSPs, v1.01 (2000 – 2100)